Shaun-Finnegan/Shaun-Finnegam-Milestone-project-2/README.md

 * Add a charecter screen to allow the user to choose which sprite they would like to play the game with

+## Deployment
+Here is a step by step guide of a how the application was deployed to GitHub Pages.

+* The Code Institute provided [this template](https://github.com/Code-Institute-Org/gitpod-full-template) Which was used for the project.

+* Then a new repository was created using the CI Template and named accordingly.

+* Using the git pod extension (green GitPod button at the top right of the repository) the project was created within GitPod.

+* During the build process the code was regularly saved, commited and then pushed to GitHub.

+* To deploy the site on GitHub pages I navigated to the repo settings tab, choose the main branch and pressed save.
+This provided the following url https://shaun-finnegan.github.io/Shaun-Finnegam-Milestone-project-2/ which is the link to the live site.

+To run this project on your machine you should:

+* Go to the GitHub Repository https://github.com/Shaun-Finnegan/Shaun-Finnegam-Milestone-project-2

+* Click on the code button and download the .zip file

+* Then extract the .zip file so that the files are now on your machine.

+* Run the index.html file on your choosen browser.